 We expect our partners, suppliers and contractors to ensure that their goods, materials and employee-related supply chains comply with the Modern Slavery Act 2105 and are transparent, accountable and auditable in their business.

-Please view our Modern Slavery Act 2015 – Statement of Intent (PDF)
+Please view our Modern Slavery Act Policy (PDF)